 - A classic example is seen at the start of The Lord of the Rings The Two Towers.

 - Star Trek: First Contact began almost inside Captain Picards eye, then progressively pulled back to show how massive the Borg complex was.
 A later moment in the movie begins with a view of the Enterprise, then travels underneath the saucer section to focus on a couple of people emerging in space suits to walk across the hull.
 It gives a real sense of size to the ship.

-- David Fincher loves doing this, like the garbage can in Fight Club or running the camera through the entire house (including going through walls) in Panic Room.
+- David Fincher loves doing this, like the garbage can in Fight Club or running the camera through the entire house (including going through walls and through the handle of a coffee pot) in Panic Room.

 - Michael Bay is fond of doing a "showdown" tracking shot where two enemies are hiding behind barriers, both ready to jump out at each other, and the camera starts behind one of them and does a high speed move while rotating 180 degrees.
 Sometimes going through walls.